Machado-Lab-UMD/machado-lab-umd.github.io/people/index.md

 {% include section.html%}

-We are an interdisciplinary team using evolutionary genomics to investigate species divergence, coevolution, and adaptation across diverse biological systems.
+We are an interdisciplinary team using evolutionary genomic approaches to investigate species divergence, coevolution, and adaptation across diverse biological systems.

 {% include section.html %}